Comments

 This article helps to break down the decision-making process for choosing from a variety of different mental health treatments so that you can find one that's right for you.

-There are many different types of therapies that can be used to treat mental health issues.
+There are many therapy options that can be used to treat mental health issues.
 Some of the most common types of therapies include:

 Psychotherapy is a type of therapy that helps patients deal with their emotions and thoughts.
 It is typically used to treat issues like depression, anxiety, and PTSD.